What’s Happening at the Library

 The Library offers fun programs all year!
 Looking for something to do with the kids during a school break?
 The Waterford Public Library offers many free opportunities to hear stories, try crafts, see performances or learn something new.
-Check out the Library’s calendar for more information!
+Check out the library’s Facebook page for the latest program information.

-If you would like to receive e-mails regarding upcoming children’s event, please email Liz, the Youth Services Librarian at email@example.com
+If you would like to receive e-mails regarding upcoming children’s events, please email Liz, the Youth Services Librarian at firstname.lastname@example.org

 Looking for volunteer opportunities during the summer?
 Why not help with library programs, preparing craft materials, and helping to keep the children’s materials organized.
-(Must be going into 9th grade or higher in the fall)
+Limited spaces available.
+Contact the library for more information.

 The following free services are available to Waterford preschool programs: